-Heating and hot water

-Repair category 1

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
-Service records should be obtained and checked.
-In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+Heating and hot water Repair category 1 Notes Heating is provided by electric panel/storage radiators with an immersion heater for hot water.
+No access was afforded to the hot water tank and the system was not tested.
+It is assumed the system has been installed, serviced and maintained to comply with all regulations.
+Any service/maintenance records should be sought prior to purchase.
 A precautionary check is always recommended prior to purchase.
 No tests were carried out by this firm.

+Drainage

-Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
+Repair category 1

+Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
 A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.